HexDecimal/python-tcod-ecs/README.md

 ## Entity

-Each Entity is identified by its unique id (`uid`) which can be any hashable object and the `world` it belongs to.
+Each Entity is identified by its unique id (`uid`) which can be any hashable object combined with the `world` it belongs.
-New unique entities can be created with `World.new_entity` which uses a new `object()` as the `uid`.
+New unique entities can be created with `World.new_entity` which uses a new `object()` as the `uid`, this guarantees uniqueness which is not always desireable.
-An entity always knows about its assigned world.
+An entity always knows about its assigned world, which can be access with the `Entity.world` property from any Entity instance.
 Worlds only know about their entities once the entity is assigned a name, component, tag, or relation.

 ```py